History of the Jews in Canada: Education

 There are numerous Jewish day schools throughout the country, as well as a number of Yeshivot.
 In Toronto, around 40% of Jewish children attend Jewish elementary schools and 12% go to Jewish high schools.
 The figures for Montreal are higher: 60% and 30%, respectively.
 The national average for attendance at Jewish elementary schools is at least 55%.

-The Jewish community in Canada is amongst the country's most educated groups.
-In 1991, four out of ten doctors and dentists in Toronto were Jewish and nationally, four times as many Jews completed graduate degrees as Canadians generally.
-In the same study, it was found that 43% of Jewish Canadians had a bachelor's degree or higher while the comparable figure for persons of British origin is 19% and just 16% for the general Canadian population as a whole.
+The Jewish community in Canada is among the country's most educated groups.
+In 1991, four out of ten doctors and dentists in Toronto were Jewish, and nationally, four times as many Jews completed graduate degrees as Canadians generally.
+In the same study, it was found that 43% of Jewish Canadians had a bachelor's degree or higher, while the comparable figure for persons of British origin is 19% and just 16% for the general Canadian population as a whole.

-In 2016, 80% of Canadian Jewish adults aged 25–64 had a Bachelor's Degree while only 29% of the general Canadian population did.
+In 2016, 80% of Canadian Jewish adults aged 25–64 had a Bachelor's Degree, while only 29% of the general Canadian population did.
 An additional 37% of Canadian Jews in this age range had post-graduate or professional degrees.

 Jewish Canadians comprise approximately one percent of the Canadian population, but make up a significantly larger percentage of the student body of some of the most prestigious universities in Canada.